WHOM

 As mathematics has betrayed me thus,

-I turn to sorcery and conjure this
+I turn to sorcery and conjure this,

 Enmagicked golden idol of my trust,